dustyp42/JVC-buttons/README.md

 Printing and part assembly:

 I printed on a Bambu P1P with Bambu Basic PLA.
-I used [the following orientation and settings].
+The best orientation I've found is with the face of the button pointing upward.
+The settings I used are shown in [file].

 If you are using the original button cap, it will have to be trimmed down to fit.
 Using a Dremel or other cutting tool, make the two cuts shown in [IMAGE].